-Nicole Scherzinger Stuns In Low-Cut Sequined Dress, Thanks Followers For Condolences Over Cousin’s Death
+Nicole Scherzinger Stuns In Low-Cut Sequined Garment, Thanks Followers For Condolences Over Cousin’s Death

 “This past Saturday, October the 26th at 3am, his life was taken by a hit and run in Fort Lauderdale, FL.”

 “My sweet cousin, I love you so much.
 This world was a better place with you and your kind, creative heart in it.
-We will never forget you and will carry you with us forever,” the “When I Grow Up” chart-topper continued.
+We will never forget you and will carry you with us forever,” the “When I Grow Up” charttopper continued.

 Nicole’s latest Instagram post racked up more than 32,000 likes within an hour and has been flooded with positive comments.